-Choosing a domain name for your business can be challenging, especially considering the limited availability of domains and the importance of choosing a name that will represent your company for years to come.
-Add to that the advent of newly-trending naming techniques, keywords, and extensions and you quickly realize that choosing a good domain name for your business is no cake walk.
+Choosing the best domain name for your business can be challenging.
+This is especially true given the limited availability of domains and the importance of choosing a name that will represent your company in the future.
+Add to that the advent of newly-trending naming techniques, keywords, and extensions, and you quickly realize that choosing a good domain name for your business is no cake walk.
 Whether you’re starting a new business or looking for a great domain name for your current business and don’t know where to start, take a couple minutes to read through these 4 tips for choosing the best domain name for your business.

 As Albert Einstein famously said, “Everything should be made as simple as possible, but no simpler.”
 Domain names are no exception to this rule.
 They should be just long enough to convey meaning, evoke feeling, or offer insight into your company’s identity and purpose.
-Any longer and you risk adding confusion, watering-down your message; any shorter and you risk not conveying any message at all.
+Anything longer runs the risk of adding confusion and watering-down your message.
+Anything shorter runs the risk of not conveying any message at all.

 Consider Facebook, formerly known as TheFacebook.com.
-The word “The” did nothing to further enhance the name or convey meaning.
+The word “The” did nothing to enhance the name or convey meaning.
 If anything, it watered-down what was otherwise an original, thought-provoking name.
 “Facebook” just sounds better.
-It’s shorter, sweeter, simpler, and sexier, and if nothing else the name has saved three extra letters from having to be typed trillions of times.
+It’s shorter, sweeter, simpler, and sexier.
+If nothing else, the name has saved three extra letters from having to be typed trillions of times.

 One way that people fall into the trap of choosing a wordier-than-necessary domain is choosing some variant of a domain name that is already taken.
-Let’s be absolutely clear about this: It is always worth it to either purchase the domain name you want or choose another domain name.
+Let’s be absolutely clear about this: It’s always worth it to either purchase the domain name you want or choose another domain name.
 Always.

 The reason for this is two-fold.
-First, choosing a name that is a one-off from the name you really were looking for is inherently settling for something less than you wanted.
-Secondly, choosing a domain name that is so close to one that is taken is setting yourself up for future confusion at best and litigation at worst.
+First, choosing a name that’s a one-off from the name you really want is settling for less.
+Secondly, choosing a domain name that’s close to one that’s taken is setting yourself up for future confusion at best and litigation at worst.
 Having to explain to your customers that they need to include the word “the” at the beginning or alter the spelling of one word or else they will be taken directly to your competitor’s website is not a position you want to be in.
-Instead, consider purchasing the name you wanted and if you can’t, consider moving away from that space and trying an entirely different naming strategy that separates you from your competition.
+Instead, consider purchasing the name you wanted.
+If you can’t, consider moving away from that space and trying an entirely different naming strategy that separates you from your competition.

 With all of the information and noise out there these days, it’s important now more than ever to choose a domain name that will stand out to your audience and that can be easily recalled when a potential customer is in a position to purchase your product or service.
 Creating a memorable name may mean forgoing the use of keywords that literally describe your product or service, as these can be easily lost in a sea of similar domains.
 Imagine if Zappos.com had instead chosen a name with the English word “Shoe” in it.
-Imagine if “Amazon.com” had chosen a name with “Books” or “bookstore” in it, or if ebay had chosen a name with “Auction” or “Bid”.
-While these names would certainly be descriptive, they would lose the memorable qualities that helped these companies become the powerful brands they are today.
+Imagine if “Amazon.com” had chosen a name with “Books” or “bookstore” in it.
+What if eBay had chosen a name with “Auction” or “Bid”?
+While these names are descriptive, they lack the memorable qualities that helped these companies become the powerful brands they are today.

 Memorable domain names are usually a play on words, or some clever mix of real or invented words, of which their constituent parts evoke some feeling, image, or emotion.
 They allude to the product or service without explicitly saying what it is.
 Of course, there are exceptions to this rule, particularly when companies purposely make their message as loud and clear and simple as possible.

 Take for example, DollarShaveClub.com.
 It’s literally a shave club that has a low-end subscription fee of one dollar.
-Ironically, these names can be memorable because they use a strategy that is so far opposite what are commonly considered good, modern naming conventions.
-Therefore, it’s likely no coincidence that companies such as DollarShaveClub.com employ a tongue-in-cheek, in-your-face, over-the-top marketing campaign.
+Ironically, this name is memorable because it uses the opposite strategy of what are commonly considered good, modern naming conventions.
+It’s likely no coincidence that DollarShaveClub.com employs a tongue-in-cheek, in-your-face, over-the-top marketing campaign.
 Regardless of the strategy you use, remember that choosing a memorable domain name is essential to making sure your customers not only hear your message, but also find their way to your website.